Stashq/student-template/README.md

 - `make format` to run `isort` and `black` commands together,
 - `make mypy` to check type hints,
 - `make test` to run tests,
-- `make build` to format run `isort`, `black`, `flake8`, `mypy` and `test` respectively.
+- `make build` to sequentially run `isort`, `black`, `flake8`, `mypy`, and `test`.

 Feel free to define your custom commands if you want.

-## Protips
+## Pro Tips

-1. Write your code in python scripts, not in notebooks, otherwise you'll produce spaghetti code.
-The only exception can be (but doesn't have to be) Exploratory Data Analysis (EDA) and visualizations.
+1. Write your code in Python scripts, not in notebooks; otherwise, you'll produce spaghetti code.
+The only exception can (but doesn't have to) be Exploratory Data Analysis (EDA) and visualizations.
 2. Write [type hints](https://docs.python.org/3/library/typing.html).
 You can check them with `mypy`.
-3. Commit.
-Probably more often than you usually do.
-Before you commit, format and check your code (`make build`).
+3. Commit often, probably more often than you usually do.
+Before committing, format and check your code (`make build`).
 4. Refactor your code every time you finish implementing a new feature.
-5. Use code debugger.
+5. Use a code debugger.
-6. Create a branch when you bring new feature and keep the main branch away from bugs.
-Merge the main branch with the feature branch only when you are sure that there are no bugs.
+6. Create a branch when introducing a new feature and keep the main branch bug-free.
+Merge the main branch with the feature branch only when you are sure there are no bugs.
-7. Don't be afraid to use typical constructions for python like [comprehension list](https://docs.python.org/3/library/typing.html).
-In most cases they make your code more readable.
+7. Don't be afraid to use typical Python constructs like [list comprehensions](https://docs.python.org/3/library/typing.html).
+In most cases, they make your code more readable.
-8. Write tests for crucial components, you'll find bugs much quicker.
-Don't spend too much time on that, you should stay focused on experiments.
-Keep your tests in `src/tests` directory.
+8. Write tests for crucial components; you'll find bugs much quicker.
+Don't spend too much time on them; you should stay focused on experiments.
+Keep your tests in the `src/tests` directory.
-9. Use experiment tracking tools like [Tensor Board](https://www.tensorflow.org/tensorboard), [W&B](https://wandb.ai/site), ect.
+9. Use experiment tracking tools like [TensorBoard](https://www.tensorflow.org/tensorboard), [W&B](https://wandb.ai/site), etc.
-10. Check if there is no already existing solution for your problem.
-A good example is a training / test loop implementation.
-If you use [tensorflow](https://www.tensorflow.org/tutorials) add [keras](https://www.tensorflow.org/guide/keras) to your code and if you use [pytorch](https://pytorch.org/tutorials/beginner/basics/intro.html), add [fastai](https://docs.fast.ai/examples/migrating_pytorch_verbose.html) or [lightning](https://lightning.ai/docs/pytorch/stable/starter/introduction.html) to train and evaluate your model.
+10. Check if there is already an existing solution for your problem.
+A good example is a training/test loop implementation.
+If you use [TensorFlow](https://www.tensorflow.org/tutorials), add [Keras](https://www.tensorflow.org/guide/keras) to your code, and if you use [PyTorch](https://pytorch.org/tutorials/beginner/basics/intro.html), add [FastAI](https://docs.fast.ai/examples/migrating_pytorch_verbose.html) or [Lightning](https://lightning.ai/docs/pytorch/stable/starter/introduction.html) to train and evaluate your model.
 These frameworks provide boilerplate code for deep learning experiments.

 ## HPC Cluster